 Pickled herring or other kinds of fish aren't common for breakfast either, but could be eaten for lunch.

 Pancakes aren't eaten for breakfast, but are eaten for lunch on Thursdays after eating pea soup.
-Alas, this is beyond the scope of my post since I didn't get to eat this special Thursday-only meal.
-Update: josuak has pointed out that the tradition of eating this meal on Thursdays isn't as common these days.
+Alas, the tradition of eating this meal on Thursdays isn't as common these days.

 Note: Thanks to Lotta Thiringer of Visit Sweden for providing me with extra Swedish breakfast guidance.